QuantLet/SDA_2021_St_Gallen/README.md

 ## Navigation

-`01_datapreprocessing`:
+`01`: Data preprocessing and web scraping
-- scrape fincial data of bitcoin and ethereum (URL: https://coinmarketcap.com/) - requirements: google chrome(one of newest versions) + google chromedriver
+- Scrape fincial data of bitcoin (URL: https://coinmarketcap.com/) - requirements: google chrome(one of newest versions) + google chromedriver
-- laod energy consumption data of bitcoin and ethereum (URL:......)
-- prepocess and merge data
+- Preprocess downloaded data and merge it to a consistent set of panel data

-`02_statistics`:
+`02`: Data analyzation
-- - analyze datasets (i.e.: correlation matrix, counts, quantile values, mean, medians, graphes,...)
+- Analyze datasets (i.e.: correlation matrix, counts, quantile values, mean, medians, graphes,...)

+`03`: Forecasting of BTC energy consumption
+- ARIMA
+- VAR
+- LSTM

+Folder `sentiment analysis`:
+- Additional files to compute a sentiment index based on tweets
+- For the forecasts, we instead used the fear and greed index

+Folder `data`:
+- The data sets containing the energy consumption as well as covariates

+Folder `images`:
+- Plots of the time series as well as the predictions